Introduction to the method of multiple scales: Asymptotic sequences and series.

 \end{definition}

 is an asymptotic expansion for a function $f(\varepsilon)$ as $\varepsilon$ approaches zero if

 Observe that

-in an entirely similar way we find that for all $m\geqq1$ that
+In an entirely similar way we find that for all $m\geqq1$ that

 This shows that for a fixed asymptotic sequence, the coefficients of the asymptotic expansion for a function $f(\varepsilon)$ are determined by taking limits.
-Observe that the formula (\ref{Eq3.13}) does not require differentiability for $f(\varepsilon)$ at $\varepsilon=0$.
-This is very different from Taylor expansions which require that $f(\varepsilon)$ is infinitely differentiable at $\varepsilon=0$.
+Observe that formula (\ref{Eq3.13}) does not require differentiability for $f(\varepsilon)$ at $\varepsilon=0$.
+This is very different from Taylor expansions which requires that $f(\varepsilon)$ is infinitely differentiable at $\varepsilon=0$.

-This is a hint that asymptotic expansions are much more general than the usual convergent expansions, like for example power series, that we known from elementary calculus.
-In fact asymptotic expansions may well diverge but this does not make them less useful!
+This is a hint that asymptotic expansions are much more general than the usual convergent expansions, for example power series, that we are familiar with from elementary calculus.
+In fact, asymptotic expansions may well diverge, but this does not make them less useful!
 The following example was first discussed by Leonard Euler in 1754.